Crosspointe

 No analysis available

-Several remarks explicitly state the project includes comprehensive building/hurricane insurance (examples: 'FULL hurricane insurance', '100% hurricane insurance').
-Based on these explicit statements in multiple listings, the building is represented as fully insured (walls-in coverage).
+Several public remarks explicitly state the complex carries full/100% hurricane (walls-in) insurance (appearing in multiple listings).
+Based on these explicit statements in the remarks, the building is recorded as fully insured (walls-in) with high confidence.

 No analysis available